 "Overall, it was a long week," he said.

 Key stat: The short holes were Woods' downfall.
-He played the 20 par 3s in 7-over -- five bogeys, one triple and a birdie.
-He was 8-under over the rest of the golf course.
+He played the 20 par-3s in 7-over: five bogeys, one triple and a birdie.
+He was 8-under on the rest of the golf course.

 Round 1: 73